-The Buy-it-Forward movement essentially began in 1946 when the Dayton Company, now Target, made a permanent commitment to giving 5% of its net profits to community causes.
+The Buy Forward movement essentially began in 1946 when the Dayton Company, now Target, made a permanent commitment to giving 5% of its net profits to community causes.
 This was a noteworthy event that deserves to be honored.

 Now, as you finished reading that sentence, you probably thought that the writer is somehow connected with Target and is working on their behalf, right?
 Actually, aside from cashiers, I’ve never spoken with anyone at Target.
-But therein lies the challenge and the opportunity embodied in Buy-it-Forward.
+But therein lies the challenge and the opportunity embodied in Buy Forward.

+This logo means the owners of that company have permanently pledged a significant portion of their profits — five percent or more — to causes that serve those who are unable to help themselves.
+And this logo can be found on websites, annual reports and marketing materials of big companies too.
 People in Goodville seek out the companies with this logo and shun those without them.
 They do this because good journalists have picked up the cause and taught people to watch for the logos and respond.
-The people working in these “Buy-it-Forward” companies have an elevated sense of purpose.
+The people working in these “Buy Forward” companies have an elevated sense of purpose.
 With more meaning in their jobs, they enjoy what they do more and are more productive.